-To find out who your competitors are, use Link Prospecting miner that analyzes how often the domain shows up in Google’s search results.
+To find out who your competitors are, use Link Prospecting miner which analyzes how often the domain shows up in Google’s search results.
 Simply add keywords that you want to rank for, select Link Prospecting miner and find out your competitor’s online presence for these terms.

-You can also take inspiration from your competitor’s website structure and articles or from tools that monitor fulltext search results and identify what search terms they are ranking for.
+You can also take inspiration from your competitor’s website structure and articles or from tools that monitor search results and identify what search terms they are ranking for.

 Find marketingminer.com search reports from different SEO tools below: